Adfero/Developer-Challenge/nodejs.md

 # Node.js Developer Candidate Test

-Write a "Metro Trip Planner" application in Node.js
+Write a "Metro Trip Planner" application in Node.js that does the following:

 1. Allows login to a restricted section using social media accounts.
 2. Stores basic user data in a database.